inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 3. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is 3, label patient as 'bromage score = 3'; RED

+The most recent Motor block assessment should .
+If two measurements at the same time, choose higher number.
 ## Secondary Label Assessment of Motor Block/Bromage Score label-
 *In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue*